 5) M.Tech in Computer Science [M.Tech (CS)]

-- Placements: All most all the students who sit for placement will get placed.
+- Placements: Almost all the students who sit for placement will get placed.
 The median salary package is about 20-21 LPA with the minimum being around 15 LPA.
-Many companies generally offer Data Scientist or similar kind of profiles.
+Many companies generally offer Data scientists or similar kinds of profiles.

 6) M.Tech in CRS

 The course is balanced and it’s in students’ hands to shape it for research-oriented or job-oriented but not just with the choice of electives.

 - No.of electives available: No. of electives is high but freedom of choice is a little less due to constraints in the number of faculty.

 - Faculty: They are too good to handle!!
 Very approachable except 1 or 2

 - Placements: It’s well explained here in the below Quora answer by Sourav Sarkar

 - No.of students going for PhDs and jobs in each batch: The share is almost half-half.
 In the first batch, Out of 12 students, 5 students are going for Ph.D. and 7 students are going for Job.